diddone/densemarks/README.md

 # DenseMarks

-A PyTorch implementation for dense UVW coordinate prediction from human head images using DINOv3 backbone with DPT head architecture.
+A PyTorch implementation for dense UVW coordinate prediction from human head images using a DINOv3 backbone and a DPT-style head architecture.

 ## Overview

-DenseMarks predicts per-pixel positions in canonical space (cube [0, 1]³) from human head images.
+DenseMarks predicts per-pixel positions in the canonical space (cube $[0, 1] ^ 3$) from human head images.

-**Input**: RGB images of size 512×512 pixels
+- **Input:** RGB image of size 512×512

-**Output**: UVW coordinates tensor (B, 3, 512, 512) with values in [0, 1]
+- **Output:** UVW coordinate tensor `(B, 3, 512, 512)` with values in `[0, 1]`

+---

+## 🚀 Current Status

+DenseMarks currently supports **inference only** — you can run the model to generate dense UVW predictions from input images.
+🧠 **Training support is coming soon!** Stay tuned :)

+---

 ## Prerequisites